arpitbbhayani/arpitbbhayani.github.io/_posts/techie/2017-07-16-how-sleepsort-helped-me-understand-concurrency-in-golang.markdown

 For me learning concurrency have always been tricky; Every language has a different way to handle/emulate concurrency, for example, old languages like [Java uses Threads](https://docs.oracle.com/javase/tutorial/essential/concurrency/) and modern languages like NodeJS and Python uses something called as [event loops](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) for its asynchronous IO which is there to make IO based things concurrent.

 Recently I started diving deep into concurrency in [Golang](https://golang.org/) and I wanted to start with a good `"Hello World"` program for it.
 This time I thought of taking an unconventional way to write first concurrent program.
-Going through various examples over internet I could not find anything that made learning concurrency fun.
-I suddenly recalled [Sleepsort](http://www.geeksforgeeks.org/sleep-sort-king-laziness-sorting-sleeping/) and it was the ideal way to learn concurrency becuase it expects program to be concurrent.
+Going through various examples over the Internet I could not find anything that made learning concurrency fun.
+I suddenly recalled [Sleepsort](http://www.geeksforgeeks.org/sleep-sort-king-laziness-sorting-sleeping/) and it was the ideal way to learn concurrency because it expects program to be concurrent.

 ### The Concept
 For people who do not know what Sleep Sort is: spin `n` threads/co-routine (or whatever concurrent element the language has) for `n` numbers (to sort) and each for number `x` wait for time proportional to `x` (lets say `x` seconds) and then print/collect the number.

 ### Implementation in Go
-This is a very basic Implementation of Sleep Sort in Golang using Go Routines and `WaitGroup`.
+This is a very basic Implementation of Sleep Sort in Golang using Go Routines and [WaitGroup](https://golang.org/pkg/sync/#WaitGroup).

 {% highlight go %}
 // prints a number of sleeping for n seconds